Zinedine Zidane Profile

 |Birthplace||La Castellane, France|

-Zinedine Zidane has transitioned from being one of the world's very best players to becoming one of the most decorated managers in the current soccer world.
-He'll be hoping to add to his trophy haul.
+Zinedine Zidane has transitioned from being one of the world's best players to becoming one of the most decorated managers in world football.

-Zinedine Zidane is a former soccer player who currently manages Real Madrid.
-As an attacking midfielder, 'Zizou' is widely thought of as one of the best players of all-time.
+Zinedine Zidane is widely thought to be one of the best football players of all-time.
 His magical ability with the ball mixed with his vision and execution helped him become one of the most successful players in world soccer.